rticommunity/gazebo-dds-plugins/PLUGINS.md

 <hr/>

 ### Camera
-Implements a gazebo camera.
+Implements a camera.
 Its information is:
 * Publications
     * [sensor_msgs/msg/CameraInfo] - Send the information of the camera
     * [sensor_msgs/msg/Image] - Send raw image captured by the camera

 #### How to run
 You will only need one terminal to run this plugin.
-You have to run gazebo with the specific world.
+You have to run Gazebo with the specific world.

 ```
 $ gazebo resources/worlds/Camera.world --verbose